dfinity/threshold/README.md

 See also the [open issues](https://github.com/dfinity/threshold/issues) for this project.

-## What this does
+## What this canister does

-- one can add a collection of voters (principals)
+- one can initially add a collection of signers or voters (which are principals)
-- one can add new proposals (by ID and action, an action being the destination canister, invoked method and argument payload)
+- one can add new proposals (by mnemonic and action, an action being the destination canister, invoked method and argument payload)
 - signers can vote to accept/deny (but can't flip the vote)
 - when sufficient votes for a proposal have gathered, the action gets executed and the proposal retired
+- retired proposals can be pruned

 ## Setting up the signers list